-Berkeley has an extraordinary number of experts in many areas of South and Southeast Asian Studies, and our students are encouraged to take advantage of relevant courses in such departments as History, Music, Political Science, Ethnic Studies, Art History, Linguistics, Gender and Women’s Studies and English.
+Berkeley has experts in many areas of South and Southeast Asian Studies, and our students are encouraged to take advantage of relevant courses in such departments as History, Music, Political Science, Ethnic Studies, Art History, Linguistics, Gender and Women’s Studies and English.
 Qualified undergraduates are also encouraged to participate in our graduate seminars.

 Goals of the South & Southeast Asian Studies Major

 - Students should have a broad general acquaintance with South or Southeast Asia, including a more in-depth knowledge of the cultural history, literature, or religion of a particular culture or area of their choosing.

 - They should be able to engage critically with contemporary scholarship on South and Southeast Asia, and their chosen field of specialization in particular.